 RAD PDF's architecture can be difficult to understand at first.
 This article aims to provide basic insight into its conventions.
+This article only applies to PdfWebControl instances.
+PdfWebControlLite instances do not rely on this architecture and do not use DocumentIDs, see PdfWebControlLite Information Architecture.

 Document Architecture